wealthsimple/ruby-rbi-client-codegen/README.md

 Now your templates are available to the client generator and you can write output values

 ## But how do I modify this?
-The `RubyrbiclientcodegenGenerator.java` has comments in it--lots of comments.
+The `RubyRbiClientCodegen.java` has comments in it--lots of comments.
 There is no good substitute for reading the code more, though.
-See how the `RubyrbiclientcodegenGenerator` implements `CodegenConfig`.
+See how the `RubyRbiClientCodegen` implements `CodegenConfig`.
 That class has the signature of all values that can be overridden.

 For the templates themselves, you have a number of values available to you for generation.